TransmediaCatalonia/viw-scripts/README.md

 each file is included between 'text' tags where text/@id = file_name.

 sentences in conLL file are enclosed between 's' tags.

+####lexparser.sh

+This is the shell script used to run the Stanford parser.

 ####tokenise.py